remyma/ansible-springboot/README.md

 ## Requirements

-Your spring boot application should package as a fully executable jar as explained here :
+Your spring boot application should be previously packaged as a fully executable jar as explained here :

 https://docs.spring.io/spring-boot/docs/current/reference/html/deployment-install.html#deployment-script-customization-conf-file